maor2030/Port-Scanner/README.md

 # Port-Scanner
-A basic C++ port scanner usingWinsock and threads.
+scanner.cpp- A basic port scanner using Winsock and threads for an efficent scan. avoider.cpp- A program which hides a port from the scanner even if open using Winsock.